What Is A Heater Core, Its Function, Diagram And How It Works?

 What Is A Heater Core?

-A heater core is a device that is used to transfer heat from the engine’s hot coolant to produce warm air to the car interior.
+A heater core is a device that is used to transfer heat from the engine’s hot coolant to produce warm air for the car interior.
 This radiator-like component is a system that heats the cabin of the vehicle.
 The hot coolant absorbs heat from the engine to avoid overheating; it’s then passed through a winding tube of the core.

 There is a heat exchange between the coolant and cabin air, and a fan is attached to the core tubes, which helps to increase the surface area for heat transfer to air that passes through them.
 It thereby warms up the passenger compartment.
 Now you can see the primary function of a heater core is to keep the interior of a vehicle warm.